Wafelack/pork/README.md

 # rad

-rad is a program which allows a user to run a command as an administrator.
+rad is a permissions manager.
 Its name is the acronym of **R**un as **Ad**ministrator.

 It has only been tested on GNU/Linux (Calculate Linux) but should work on all \*nix OSs.

 ## Installing

-### From source (recommended)

 You will need Cargo, GNU Make and the GNU Compiler Collection to perform this installation.